EduNLP/textbook-analysis/README.md

 The output file will be a `.csv`, where the first colum is the name of the person and the rest of the columns correspond to each of the demographic categories specified.
 If the person was not found in the database, or the category was not listed, the value will be empty.

-# Looking at how people are described
+# Looking at How People Are Described

 ## Verbs and Adjectives (TODO: @lucy)
 One way to understand how people are described is to look at the verbs and adjectives that they co-occur with.
 For this, you first need to run dependency parsing.
 You can run the following script, where the format of the `people_terms` file should be the way it is described above.